The Ghibli Museum, conceived by its legendary director Hayao Miyazaki himself, is a must-visit item on many visitors’ Tokyo itinerary.

 Otherwise, read on to learn about all the important details.

-Most Important Tips for Your Visit
+Most Important Tips For BEFORE You Visit the Ghibli Museum

 If possible, book ahead of time